Arcticfox

 Arcticfox is a science fiction tank simulation video game developed by Dynamix and published by Electronic Arts in 1986.
 It was published in Europe by Ariolasoft.

-A sequel to Dynamix's Stellar 7, it was released on Atari ST, Commodore 64, ZX Spectrum, MS-DOS, and Apple II.
-A third game was released in the series in 1991 titled Nova 9: The Return of Gir Draxon.
+Description

 The game is set in a fictional 2005 where aliens have taken over Antarctica in an attempt to steal the Earth's oxygen.
 The player is sent to eradicate the intruders using a new super tank codenamed Arcticfox.